Wavelet-Based Segmentation on the Sphere: Spherical segmentation method

 \section{Spherical segmentation method}

 In \cite{CCMS11,CCMS13}, the tight-frame based segmentation method is applied to Euclidean images but it is in principle extendable to a spherical domain and is compatible with different types of wavelets transforms.
-In this paper, the proposed wavelet-based segmentation framework on the sphere is a direct extension of the method \cite{CCMS11,CCMS13} to spherical images.
+In this paper, based on the idea in the method \cite{CCMS11,CCMS13} on Euclidean images, we propose the wavelet-based segmentation framework on the sphere for spherical images.

 The idea behind the method is to detect the candidates of possible pixels on (near) the boundary first, then gradually purify these boundary-like pixels via an iterative procedure until all pixels on the sphere are classified as inside or outside of a boundary.
 With the aid of the fact that possible pixels on the boundary have particular properties in terms of pixel values and gradients, boundary-like pixels are detected and represented by a range $[a_0, b_0]$.
 Then, an iterative strategy shrinking this range is applied, so to keep removing pixels from it until the range itself is empty.
 All pixels are eventually classified either as in the foreground (the objects of interest) or in the background.
 Note that pixels in the foreground and in the background are represented respectively by values 1 and 0.
 When a binary result is obtained the algorithm stops.